Renault R.S.16: Vehicle development

-Racing performance
+Season summary

 The R.S.
 16 was officially launched in Paris, in February 2016.

 The R.S.
 16 was a poor performer across the season for the team.
 Retirements were a regular occurrence during the season.
 In Bahrain, Palmer was unable to start the Grand Prix as his car failed during the formation lap.
 In Monaco, both cars would retire from the race, Palmer crashed as soon as the safety car allowed the race to begin, while Magnussen was involved in an incident at Rascasse when Daniil Kvyat attempted to unlap himself.
 Magnussen would retire at three more Grand Prix - Belgium, Malaysia and Abu Dhabi.
 Meanwhile, his team mate Palmer chalked up another four retirements before the end of the season in Canada, Britain, Singapore and Brazil.
 This meant that across the 21 races, at 9 rounds at least one R.S.
 16 did not make the finish.

 The team scored points at three races, a seventh place finish in Russia for Magnussen being the cars best finish.
 He would score a further point in Singapore, and Palmer a point at Malaysia - his first in F1.

 Scoring just 8 points during the season, it represented the team's worst performance since 2014, and for Renault as a constructor since 1978.

+Sponsorship and livery

+The R.S.16 was painted black with small yellow accents for the presentation and pre-season testing.
+In addition to large Renault sponsor stickers, the car featured white logos for Infiniti, Microsoft Dynamics, Jack & Jones, Total and EMC Corporation.
+Genii Capital, the team's previous owner and now shareholder, also advertised its logo on the upper strut of the front suspension and the engine cover.